deefour/ColorBand/README.md

  - Units of measure set directly on the `height`, `minWidth`, or `maxWidth` options are stripped.
 The `units` option should be used to alter the unit of measure for the color band.
  - The `mode` option is set to `auto` by default.
 If the client supports the HTML `<canvas>` tag, a single canvas will be used for each color band rendered.
 If the `mode` is explicitly set to `html` or the client does not support the `<canvas>` tag, HTML `<div>` elements will be used for each chunk in each color band.
+ - The `preventSameColorSiblings` option is ignored unless the `pattern` option is set to `random` *(the default)*.

 ## Changelog

+### Version 1.3.0 - November 05 2012

+Pattern modes available

+ - New `pattern` option now available for specifying the selection method for the color of each chunk in the color bar

 ### Version 1.2.0 - November 04 2012